3 Things You Need to Know About the New GMAT Focus Edition

 Free Event

 The GMAT Focus Edition marks a significant evolution in the Graduate Management Admission Test.
 This revamped edition introduces key changes to better align with the needs of today's test-takers and business schools.
 The test is almost an hour shorter than the previous test and no longer includes an essay portion.
-For more information on what's changed, head to: GMAT Focus Edition 2023: What to Know for 2023 and Beyond
+For more information on what's changed, head to: GMAT Focus Edition: What to Know

 Thing #1